in

 The extra work the refrigerator has to do also wears out parts faster, leading to expensive repairs.
 It can also raise energy bills as the fridge has to run longer.

-The liquids may hit the side of the refrigerator allowing the mess to drip down between the two appliances and onto the floor.
+The liquids may hit the side of the fridge, allowing the mess to drip down between the two appliances and onto the floor.
 It could be challenging to clean if the fridge is not on wheels.

 Heat Shield For Refrigerator Next To Stove

-modern bright kitchen interior with a dinner table refrigerator gas range and white overhead cabinets Heat shields work by redirecting the radiant heat away from the refrigerator.
+Heat shields work by redirecting the radiant heat away from refrigerators.
 Some heat shields can reflect as much as 90 percent of the radiant heat, saving money by increasing the fridge’s efficiency.

 Most heat shields are easy to install and clean.
 Always be sure whatever type of heat shield you use is noncombustible and flame resistant to prevent fire.